microsoft/dotnet/releases/README.md

 # .NET Framework Releases

-You can learn about .NET Framework releases, below.
+You can learn about .NET Framework [releases](#releases), below.
+See [resources](#resources) for additional information.

+To get up-to-date with the latest versions of .NET Framework and Visual Studio, see [Install the .NET Framework](https://www.microsoft.com/net/framework/versions) and  [Install Visual Studio](https://www.visualstudio.com/vs/).
+See [Targeting .NET Platforms](https://www.microsoft.com/net/targeting) to find additional tools.

+## Releases

+You can see what was included in each .NET Framework release.
+Some releases are now unsupported, as called out.

 - .NET Framework 4.6.2
    - [Announcement blog post](https://blogs.msdn.microsoft.com/dotnet/2016/08/02/announcing-net-framework-4-6-2/)